Diabetes Care Concentration

 The diabetes care concentration consists of a series of courses that focus on advanced preparation in the subspecialty of diabetes care practice and management.
 It is designed for students in their final year of study.
 Students who are enrolled in this concentration are expected to complete the designated seminars and clinical practica, which includes comprehensive management of diabetes patients.

-The concentration is open to students in the adult gerontological primary care nurse practitioner (AGPCNP), family nurse practitioner (FNP), pediatric nurse practitioner (PNP), and nurse-midwifery/women’s health nurse practitioner (NMWH) specialties.
+The concentration is open to students in the adult gerontological primary care nurse practitioner (AGPCNP), adult/gerontology acute care nurse practitioner (AGACNP),family nurse practitioner (FNP), pediatric nurse practitioner (PNP),nurse-midwifery (NM) and women’s health nurse practitioner (WHNP) specialties.
 The concentration is designed to prepare specialists in these fields for practice in diabetes care and management, often in consultative roles.